 The future of cash security in marijuana retail businesses means knowing where every dollar is at every moment.
 As a dispensary owner you will be able to track your money between different point of sale drawers and safes in real time, in coordination with your inventory and stock counts.

 In fact, much like perpetual inventory, KORONA POS offers a cash ledger system for continuous cash counting between all of the points of your workflow and storage.
-You will know exactly where all of your money is in one secure immutable ledger that cannot be tampered with or altered by employees.
+You will know exactly where all of your money is in one secure, immutable ledger that cannot be tampered with or altered by employees.
+We also integrate with Brink’s BLUBeem to simplify your cash control.

 Reach out to us today to learn more about the cash security features of KORONA POS.
 We offer the fastest and most robust point of sale system in the cannabis retail industry, with extremely competitive pricing and the best customer service available.